microsoft/DeepSpeed/docs/azure.md

 ## Azure Config JSON
 Our helper scripts depend on the following a configuration JSON for deployment and setup.
-We have provided a simple example JSON (see: [azure_config.json](azure_config.json)) that sets up a basic environment with two VMs.
+We have provided a simple example JSON in `azure_config.json` that sets up a basic environment with two VMs.
 See the example below:
  ```json
 {
   "num_vms": 2,